suurjaak/Deckathlon/README.md

         "talon": {            if game has talon:
             "face":           whether talon is face up;
+            "trump":          whether one card from talon goes under talon face-up as trump;
+            "lead":           whether one card from talon goes on table as first move (can be integer if more than one card);
         },
         "trick":              whether game is a trick-taking game, with each player playing one card per round;
+        "stack":              whether game has a single growing card stack on table;
         "trump":              whether game has trump suite;

         "bidding": {          if game has bidding: